 Daniel A. Schenck

-Dan is a corporate attorney with a focus on technology-related transactions.
-He has practical work experience from personally founding start-ups to Fortune 500 telecom management.
+Daniel Schenck is a corporate attorney with a focus on technology-related transactions.
+His work experience includes personally founding start-ups to Fortune 500 telecom management.
 He now serves as the outside general counsel for many of his clients, advising on key business matters.

-Corporate Transactions - Daniel has significant transactional experience across multiple jurisdictions, including mergers and acquisitions (M&A), stock transactions, private securities offerings, supply-chain, manufacturing, equipment purchases/leases, distribution, service agreements, and vendor agreements.
+Daniel has significant transactional experience across multiple jurisdictions, including mergers and acquisitions (M&A), stock transactions, private securities offerings, supply chain, manufacturing, equipment purchases/leases, distribution, service agreements, and vendor agreements.